 Since SURF was founded in 1997, we and our partners have helped tens of thousands of genocide survivors and their families to access services and benefits including work, housing, health and legal representation.

 - Securing £4.25 million funding for antiretroviral treatment for 2,500 HIV positive women survivors and their dependents.
 The funds were awarded by the UK Department for International Development (DfID) and also used to set up dedicated health clinics as develop holistic care – such as income-generating activities, counselling and hardship support – for beneficiaries.

-SURF has delivered nine projects funded by Comic Relief including a £1 million house building programme in 2006/7, constructing 362 homes to provide shelter for 1,810 survivors.
-50 memorial sites across Rwanda have been constructed to provide a decent burial for over 300,000 victims of the genocide.
-A new grant has been secured to extend income-generating activities to HIV+ women survivors through to 2012.
+- Delivering nine projects including a £1 million house building programme of 362 homes to shelter 1,810 survivors, and the construction of 50 memorial sites across Rwanda to provide a decent burial for over 300,000 victims of the genocide, through funding from Comic Relief since 1997.

 - Supporting over 15,000 survivors to start small businesses – ranging from coffee growing to beekeeping – through funding from the Good Gifts Catalogue.